Powered by Ancestral Quest

 How it Works

-As AQ finds records for you on one of these sites, it will show you an icon next to the name of the ancestor to whom the record relates.
+As AQ finds records for you on one of the three hinting sites, it will show you an icon next to the name of the ancestor to whom the record relates.
 Simply hover your mouse over the icon to see how many records are available, and click on the icon to see actual records.

 TreeTips is optional in AQ.
-You can activate or deactivate any or all of the three hinting services.
+You can activate or deactivate any or all of the three hinting services, or the Ancestry.com search links.

 When active, AQ simply performs searches and displays hints for MyHeritage and Findmypast.
 These are both fee-based services.
 They provide the hints for free, but you may have to pay a subscription to view the records.